 The Hamax earns a 9 of 10 for quality sporting a thoughtful design with attention to detail and materials that appear durable and assembled for the long haul.

 The Outback feels sturdy and stable with no flaws in workmanship or manufacturing.
 The fabrics are thick canvas, heavy vinyl, and mesh covered seats that are not the most comfortable but seem durable.
-The frame has solid plastic connections, while the spoke wheels have ball bearing hubs and rubber tires.
+The frame has solid plastic connections, while the spoke wheels have ball bearing hubs, and rubber tires.
 The covers fit the frame nicely and the frame doesn't flex or wobble where it shouldn't.

 Hamax offers a variety of accessories for use with the Outback.
 While none are necessary, some could make the Hamax easier to use or more comfortable for passengers.

-- Baby Insert for Outback — This padded insert lets you stroll safely with babies under 6 months.
+- Baby Insert for Outback — This padded insert lets you stroll/walk safely with babies under 6 months.
 The soft insert has a 5-point harness and situates your baby in a way that keeps airways properly open.
-This addition is intended for young babies and is only for use while strolling.
+This addition is intended for young babies and is only for use while walking.
 Parents should not use the insert for jogging or when the Hamax is being pulled by a bicycle.

 - Hamax Outback Raincover — The rain cover for the Outback is designed for the Hamax and it fits like a glove to provide protection from weather and road water without impeding the view.
-The cover is quick and easy to use and it folds small for storage in the back side bin when not in use.
+The cover is quick and easy to apply and it folds small for storage in the back side bin when not in use.

 — Juliet Spurrier, MD and BabyGearLabTeam